logo for injury-settlement-guide.com

 How long should I wait?
 Is there anything else I should be doing while waiting?
 Thank you for any info you can give.

-Disclaimer: Information provided in your response is not formal legal advice, it is generic legal information and is based on the very limited information given in your question.
-You should always get a formal case evaluation from a licensed attorney.
+Disclaimer: Information provided in our response is NOT formal legal advice.
+It is generic legal information based on the very limited information provided.
+Under no circumstances should the information in our response, or anywhere else on this site be relied upon when deciding the proper course of a legal matter.
+Always get a formal case review from a licensed attorney.

 ANSWER for "Slipped and fell on wet floor in restaurant...":